kachkaev/traefik/docs/user-guide/cluster-docker-consul.md

 $ traefik \
     --acme \
     --acme.storage=/etc/traefik/acme/acme.json \
-    --acme.entryPoint=https \
+    --acme.entrypoint=https \
-    --acme.httpChallenge.entryPoint=http \
+    --acme.httpChallenge.entrypoint=http \
     --acme.email=contact@mydomain.ca
 ```

-Let's Encrypt needs 4 parameters: an TLS entry point to listen to, a non-TLS entry point to allow HTTP challenges, a storage for certificates, and an email for the registration.
+Let's Encrypt needs 4 parameters: an TLS entrypoint to listen to, a non-TLS entrypoint to allow HTTP challenges, a storage for certificates, and an email for the registration.

 To enable Let's Encrypt support, you need to add `--acme` flag.

 Now, Træfik needs to know where to store the certificates, we can choose between a key in a Key-Value store, or a file path: `--acme.storage=my/key` or `--acme.storage=/path/to/acme.json`.

-The `acme.httpChallenge.entryPoint` flag enables the `HTTP-01` challenge and specifies the entryPoint to use during the challenges.
+The `acme.httpChallenge.entrypoint` flag enables the `HTTP-01` challenge and specifies the entrypoint to use during the challenges.

-For your email and the entry point, it's `--acme.entryPoint` and `--acme.email` flags.
+For your email and the entrypoint, it's `--acme.entrypoint` and `--acme.email` flags.

 ### Docker configuration